-Goat Cheese Stuffed Artichoke Bottoms are easy and impressive!
+Goat Cheese Stuffed Artichoke Bottoms are easy, impressive and so delicious!
+Best of all, they can be made well in advance!
 Soon to become your favorite hot appetizer!

 Meet your new favorite hot appetizer!

 Goat Cheese-Stuffed Artichoke Bottoms are elegant and perfect for a spring or summer special occasion, can be made days in advance and are ridiculously easy.

 I’m a bit of an artichoke snob, however……

 I prefer fresh artichokes whenever possible.
 Frozen can work in a pinch and if a number of other flavors are happening and the artichokes are only part of a dish, I’ll use canned.

 To make this appetizer using fresh artichoke bottoms would be unspeakably labor-intensive and expensive.
 You would end up with either a lot of waste or a lot of artichoke leaves to dip and scrape.